mitoNGS/MToolBox/test/HG00119_example/README.md

 **As of September 2019**

 Version 1.2 of MToolBox has been released.
-To test the new version you can run on this test file as follows:
+To test the new version you can run it on this test file as follows:

 ```